This 40-minute session brings us into the shoulders, upper back, abdominals, and hips.

 It is well suited to morning or evening.
 As the sequence includes some mild inversions and abdominal actions, it is not suited for women during the menstrual cycle.

-Come up to Forward Virasana, and then stand for Uttanasana, hands to the shins or to the floor.
+Come up to Virasana Forward, and then stand for Uttanasana, hands to the shins or to the floor.

 Take your mat to the wall for Half Uttanasana, hips in line over the heels.